 Step 1: Meet with a Licensed Insolvency Trustee to evaluate your financial situation

-Just as you would see a doctor to assess your symptoms when you’re not feeling well, one sees a trustee in bankruptcy when experiencing great financial distress.
+Just as you would see a doctor to assess your symptoms when you’re not feeling well, one sees a Licensed Insolvency Trustee when experiencing great financial distress.
 The trustee’s evaluation includes a review of your assets, debts and household budget (i.e., income and living expenses).
 Upon completing the evaluation, the trustee will give you options in dealing with your debt, including the option of bankruptcy.

 Step 2: File an Assignment in Bankruptcy

 Once you’ve made a decision to file for personal bankruptcy, the trustee prepares a legal document called an Assignment in Bankruptcy.
 By signing the Assignment, you are indicating that you are voluntarily filing for personal bankruptcy.